Cloudfarm5/imperavi-kube-scss/README.md

-imperavi-kube-scss (Kube CSS-Framework v3.0 -> SASS porting with scss syntax)
+Imperavi Kube SCSS
 ==================

+Kube CSS-Framework v3.0 -> SASS porting with scss syntax.

 Kube is a minimalistic CSS-framework for professional developers and designers.

 Here’s your most advanced and flexible CSS-framework.
 Take a look.
 Kube doesn’t force you into specific styling, Kube doesn’t require rewriting its code; it leaves all of the important decisions to you and your creative genius.
 Think about Kube as if it was your most reliable helper, who would do your routine job with a smile on his face, so that you can actually concentrate on something big and wonderful.

 ##[Documentation and examples](http://imperavi.com/kube/)